-This course covers the lab requirements and operation of a reciprocating engines.
+This course covers the lab requirements and the operation of reciprocating engines.
 All internal components are studied, along with how each part functions.
 A reciprocating engine is disassembled, measured, reassembled, and timed.
 Upon completion of this course, students should be able to disassemble and reassemble a reciprocating engine, along with performing critical measurements of the engine's internal components.